G-Core/product-documentation/documentation/cloud/billing.md

 When creating an instance, you can assign a public IP address to it.
 A public IP address is charged separately.

-The traffic is free and unlimited.
 The bandwidth is up to 1 Gbps.

 If you create an image or a snapshot, you pay for its storage separately depending on its size.